 Yet where we differ is in our understandings of love – and I’m talking about romantic love fostered in relationships, not the overly sexualized and sensationalized notions of “love” that pop-culture and tabloids promote.

 It seems that a common perception of love is that you always try to make the other person happy – or at least, you try never to make them unhappy.
 Most of us would probably agree that when you love someone, you don’t want him to feel pain, to experience sadness, or ever to feel that you don't love him back – and so we try not to let any of those things happen!

-We are also encouraged, though, to only “do what makes us happy” - and when it comes to relationships, this seems self-destructive.
-After all, if we are trying to make the other person happy and it conflicts with our own happiness...what are we supposed to do?
+We're also encouraged, though, to only “do what makes us happy” – and when it comes to relationships, this seems self-destructive.
+After all, if we're trying to make the other person happy and it conflicts with our own happiness...what are we supposed to do?

 The reality is that true love doesn’t just focus on the happiness of the other person conjoint to our own happiness.
 True love desires the good of the other above all things.
 And the most genuine love comes from self-sacrifice.